arazmoazzemi/DevOps-Days/S02/01-redis.md

 ---
 FLUSH
 Note!
-In redis exists 16 databese [0-15] and Default databese is 0 (Sharding in one instance)
+In redis exists 16 databese [0-15] and Default databese is 0 (Sharding redis databse in one instance)

 Example: